A training that aims to honor the ultimate goal of yoga and yoga nidrā and the many different paths for realizing it.

 – Chronic pain

-This is a comprehensive, 60hr teacher training designed, specifically, to educate one with the skills, background, and understanding of the vast scope of yoga nidrā, including the realms of samkhya philosophy, yoga psychology and modern science.
+This is a comprehensive, 60hr teacher training designed, specifically, to educate one with the skills, background, and understanding of the vast scope of yoga nidrā, including the realms of samkhya and non-dual philosophy, yoga psychology and modern science.
 This unique set of tools will help prepare one to effectively guide the practice in both private and group situations.
 This training is open to anyone, and highly encouraged for yoga teachers as a method for extending the reach of yoga into the psychological dimensions to promote greater peace, joy, and well-being in students.
 No prerequisite or prior certification is necessary, but experience with, and a current, regular self-practice in yoga nidrā is highly recommended.
 One can only fully and effectively guide this practice if speaking from the depth and knowledge of personal experience.

 Each full day will consist of lecture/discussion, moderate asana practices and yoga nidrā so dress in comfortable, loose, clothing.